bastien03/benchmark/README.md

 ## Introduction

-THe script `benchmarking` starts sevral http servers and does some concurrent requests on them to measure their performance.
+The script `benchmarking` starts sevral http servers and does some concurrent requests on them to measure their performance.

 List of http servers:
- - pthon SimpleHTTPServer
+ - python SimpleHTTPServer

 ## How to start it